Kidney and bladder diseases in rabbits

 • The kidneys perform vital functions: detoxification, electrolyte balance, and water and acid-base balance.
 Impaired kidney function can quickly lead to systemic problems.
 House Rabbit Network+1

-• Rabbits have a unique calcium and urinary physiology: Unlike many other mammals, they excrete excess calcium primarily through the kidneys or urinary tract.
+• Rabbits have a unique calcium and urinary physiology: unlike many other mammals, they primarily excrete excess calcium via the kidneys and urinary tract.
 This makes them more susceptible to bladder or kidney stone formation.
 Rabbit Welfare Association & Fund (RWAF)+1

-• Many bladder and urinary tract diseases (e.g., bladder sludge, urinary stones) can be associated with kidney problems—so the issue doesn't just affect the kidneys or the bladder in isolation, but often both.
+• Many bladder and urinary tract diseases (e.g. bladder sludge, kidney stones) can be associated with kidney problems – so the issue does not only concern the kidney or only the bladder in isolation, but often both.
 Veterinary Practice+1

-• Older rabbits are more likely to experience kidney problems, but young animals can also be affected.
-Early diagnosis can significantly improve quality of life and survival rates.
+• Older rabbits are more likely to develop kidney problems, but young animals can also be affected.
+Early diagnosis can significantly improve their quality of life and chances of survival.
 Ask A Vet+1

-In view of these points, it is important that rabbit keepers have a good understanding of kidney and bladder diseases in rabbits , recognize symptoms early, implement appropriate preventative measures and act quickly in the event of illness.
+In light of these points, it is important that rabbit owners have a good understanding of the topic.
+Kidney and bladder diseases in rabbits, Recognize symptoms in time, implement appropriate preventive measures and act quickly in case of illness.

 kidney

-The kidney in rabbits – like in other mammals – is responsible for:
+The kidney in rabbits – as in other mammals – is responsible for:

-• Filtration of blood, excretion of metabolic waste (e.g. urea, creatinine)
+• Filtration of blood, excretion of metabolic waste products (e.g. urea, creatinine)

 • Regulation of water and electrolyte balance